brimdata/zed/docs/zq/README.md

 ### 7.1 Fast Pattern Matching

-One important technique that `zq` to run fast is to take advantage of queries that involve fine-grained searches.
+One important technique that help `zq` run fast is to take advantage of queries that involve fine-grained searches.

 When a query begins with a logical expression containing either a search